 Innovative omakase.
 That’s what Chef/Owner Don Pham is bringing to the Manhattan’s Upper East Side neighborhood with the opening of his first restaurant, Sushi Ishikawa.

-With ultimate integrity in everything he does from his cooking to the products he sources from around the world, Chef Pham has designed three original omakase menus: 12 courses ($85), 15 courses ($125), and 16 courses ($155), which will change based on product availability and seasonality, and Pham’s whim!
+With ultimate integrity in everything he does from his cooking to the products he sources from around the world, Chef Pham has designed two original omakase menus: 12 courses ($85) and 15 courses ($125), which will change based on product availability and seasonality, and Pham’s whim!